 SOLUTION: Drain old gas from the fuel tank using a siphon and dispose of it properly.
 Mix fresh gas with a fuel additive to stabilize and clean the fuel system.
 Once mixed, add it to the fuel tank.

-I recommend a product called Sea Foam Motor Treatment in your John Deere because it has cleaning agents for the engine and the fuel system.
+I use a product called Sea Foam Motor Treatment in my fuel because it has cleaning agents for the engine and the fuel system.
 Read more about the advantages of using Sea Foam in your fuel system in my article here.

-If you still have a clog in your fuel system after changing your fuel and using a fuel system cleaner, check out my article on why a John Deere isn’t getting gas for other items that can cause a lack of fuel.
+If you still have a clog in your fuel system after changing your fuel and using a fuel system cleaner, check out my article on why a mower isn’t getting gas for other items that can cause a lack of fuel.

-A carburetor failure can cause a John Deere mower to quit after it gets hot when sufficient fuel isn’t getting to the engine.
+A carburetor failure can cause a mower to quit after it gets hot when sufficient fuel isn’t getting to the engine.

 To narrow down the issue to the carburetor, first, confirm you are getting a good supply of fuel to the carburetor.
-If you aren’t, you need to look for a restriction in the fuel filter, fuel line, or for a fuel pump failure.
+If you aren’t, you need to look for a restriction in the fuel filter or fuel line, or for a fuel pump failure.

 Second, remove the air filter and spray carburetor cleaner into the air intake.
 Start the mower and allow it to run.
 If it begins to run sluggish and then shuts down after the carburetor cleaner is burned, you may have a problem with the carburetor.